James Webb Space Telescope: Detailed design and construction (2007–2021)

 In January 2007, nine of the ten technology development items in the project successfully passed a Non-Advocate Review.
 These technologies were deemed sufficiently mature to retire significant risks in the project.
 The remaining technology development item (the MIRI cryocooler) completed its technology maturation milestone in April 2007.
 This technology review represented the beginning step in the process that ultimately moved the project into its detailed design phase (Phase C).
 By May 2007, costs were still on target.
 In March 2008, the project successfully completed its Preliminary Design Review (PDR).
 In April 2008, the project passed the Non-Advocate Review.
 Other passed reviews include the Integrated Science Instrument Module review in March 2009, the Optical Telescope Element review completed in October 2009, and the Sunshield review completed in January 2010.

 In April 2010, the telescope passed the technical portion of its Mission Critical Design Review (MCDR).
 Passing the MCDR signified the integrated observatory can meet all science and engineering requirements for its mission.
 The MCDR encompassed all previous design reviews.
 The project schedule underwent review during the months following the MCDR, in a process called the Independent Comprehensive Review Panel, which led to a re-plan of the mission aiming for a 2015 launch, but as late as 2018.
-By 2010, cost over-runs were impacting other projects, though JWST itself remained on schedule.
+By 2010, cost over-runs were impacting other projects, though Webb itself remained on schedule.

-By 2011, the JWST project was in the final design and fabrication phase (Phase C).
+By 2011, the Webb project was in the final design and fabrication phase (Phase C).

 Assembly of the hexagonal segments of the primary mirror, which was done via robotic arm, began in November 2015 and was completed on 3 February 2016.
 The secondary mirror was installed on 3 March 2016.
 Final construction of the Webb telescope was completed in November 2016, after which extensive testing procedures began.

-In March 2018, NASA delayed JWST's launch an additional 2 years to May 2020 after the telescope's sunshield ripped during a practice deployment and the sunshield's cables did not sufficiently tighten.
+In March 2018, NASA delayed Webb's launch an additional two years to May 2020 after the telescope's sunshield ripped during a practice deployment and the sunshield's cables did not sufficiently tighten.
 In June 2018, NASA delayed the launch by an additional 10 months to March 2021, based on the assessment of the independent review board convened after the failed March 2018 test deployment.
-The review identified that JWST launch and deployment had 344 potential single-point failures – tasks that had no alternative or means of recovery if unsuccessful, and therefore had to succeed for the telescope to work.
+The review identified that Webb launch and deployment had 344 potential single-point failures – tasks that had no alternative or means of recovery if unsuccessful, and therefore had to succeed for the telescope to work.
 In August 2019, the mechanical integration of the telescope was completed, something that was scheduled to be done 12 years before in 2007.

-After construction was completed, JWST underwent final tests at a Northrop Grumman factory in Redondo Beach, California.
+After construction was completed, Webb underwent final tests at Northrop Grumman's historic Space Park in Redondo Beach, California.
 A ship carrying the telescope left California on 26 September 2021, passed through the Panama Canal, and arrived in French Guiana on 12 October 2021.